Guide to Innovation Management

 4. Bottom-up vs. Top-down

 Because of the emphasis on collaboration across hierarchies and open innovation, innovation management typically aims for a bottom-up approach.
 This means that every employee can bring in ideas, and is made responsible to realize this idea.
-However, it is worth contemplating how to combine bottom-up and top-down approaches, which we covered in another article.
+However, it is worth contemplating how to combine bottom-up and top-down approaches.

 The essence of the innovation management process